 - Learning Assistance Program - LAP

 - Physical/Occupational/Speech Therapy

 The counselor provides services to classrooms, small groups and individuals as needed and works to create a positive school climate.
 Students may refer themselves or staff and parents may make referrals to the counselor for assistance with particular concerns such as friendship issues, family changes, grief, and/or managing emotions, such as anger.
 Our full-time counselor works with parents and staff to help students be more successful in & out of the school environment.
 Our counselor is also available to help families connect with community resources to support clothing, food mental health & homelessness.

-Children who excel academically and/or who display strong creativity may qualify for the Discovery Program, one of which is located at Kennydale Elementary.
+Children who excel academically and/or who display strong creativity may qualify for the Discovery Program.
 If you feel your child should be referred for highly capable services, please discuss this with your child’s teacher or the principal.
 Referral forms are available in the office, or by calling the Discovery Program Office at 425-204-2401.

 Our ELL Program serves students whose primary language is a language other than English.
 The students may receive support through small group instruction in English communication skills, reading, and writing in order to develop and apply English language skills to academic content.
 ELL students are identified through ELL testing and through parent surveys.

 Our Learning Assistance Program, or LAP, is an intensive intervention program for Kindergarten – 4th grade for students who are performing below-standard in reading.
 Students served in LAP work in small groups with a reading teacher or classified staff member to develop foundational reading skills and improve reading comprehension.